Toll Scrip, Tokens and Ephemera

-As urban areas developed, such as City of New York, the City of Brooklyn, etc; new crossings were constructed as the cities expanded, to offer convenience in transportation.
+As urban areas developed, such as City of New York (Manhattan), the City of Brooklyn, etc; new crossings were constructed as the cities expanded, to offer convenience in transportation.
 There were many tributaries that wound their way through the previously undeveloped lands and to build crossings cost money, and so tolls were collected.
 As each crossing would almost certainly be owned by a different owner, there could be a lot of disparity in the toll being charged by the owner.
 The toll might be charged by the number of riders, number of horses, the cargo carried or any other arbitrary item.
 Some might be two cents, others one cent, some a nickel.

 And in some cases, the inevitable dark side of human nature would rear its ugly head and those people not on friendly terms with the bridge owner would find themselves needing to cross.
 All too often they found themselves being gouged into paying a higher fare.
 The next crossing may not be for a few miles up or downstream and horses and oxen do have limitations.

 By this time in the early 1800's, dozens of small privately owned bridges located within the City of New York and the surrounding cities of Brooklyn, Queens, Richmond and the Bronx (themselves independent cities until the merger of 1898).
-These small bridges that collected tolls included (but certainly not limited to) Macomb's Dam Bridge in the Bronx, Penny Bridge in Queens, Gowanus Creek & Bushwick Creek Toll Bridges in Brooklyn, and many others throughout the city.
+These small bridges that collected tolls included (but certainly not limited to) Macomb's Dam Bridge in the Bronx, Penny Bridge in Queens, Gowanus Creek & Bushwick Creek Toll Bridges in Brooklyn, and many others that were located throughout the city.

-Eventually, with the organization of city governments and usually after a few complaints were received; a department of bridges was formed and a commissioner appointed.
+Eventually, with the organization of municipal governments and usually after a few complaints were received; a department of bridges was formed and a commissioner appointed.
 Naturally not everyone would be pleased but it worked and disagreements kept to a minimum.